Furmanova/outsourcing.ankhora/README.md

-## web-automation
+## outsourcing.ankhora web-automation

 This is the web test automation project for testing https://outsourcing.ankhora.co.uk/ website.
 It was built using Java 19, Selenide 6, JUnit frameworks.

 ## Tests

 Project has a test class which represents the following scenario:

 Main page:
   * click on each section (IT CONSULTING, MANAGEMENT CONSULTING....)
   * it is supposed to redirect to a specific page when clicked
   * click on the "Send" button, a form opens.

-Services page:
+Services page

 Form Send:
   * send form was tested

 ## Prerequisites Software/Tools